Graduate Student Resources

 - a condensed (150 word minimum) version of the artist's statement.

 - a list of each item in the exhibition indicating title, dimension, and media.
-This list may be presented as a seperate insert.
+This list may be presented as a separate insert.

 - one or more full color reproductions of a work from the exhibition.